YaoYinYing/RosettaPy/README.md

 2. Install `Docker Desktop` and enable `WSL2 docker engine`.
 3. Search for the Image `rosettacommons/rosetta:<label>` where `<label>` is the version of Rosetta build you want to use.
 4. Use `RosettaContainer` class as the run node, with the image name you just pulled.
 5. Make sure all your input files are using `LF` ending instead of `CRLF`.
 This is fatal for Rosetta to parse input files.
+For details on CRLF vs LF on git clone, please refer to this [page](https://stackoverflow.com/questions/2517190/how-do-i-force-git-to-use-lf-instead-of-crlf-under-windows)
 6. Build you Rosetta workflow with `RosettaPy` and run it.

 During the workflow processing, you will see some active containers at `Containers` tab of `Docker Desktop`.